 Sealtiel Chacon Zepeda was standing at a Fred Meyer sales register spending a gift card when curiosity struck.
 He wondered how gift cards worked, how the little magnetic stripe on the back of them turned cards into store credit and how easily he could reproduce the information stored on the card.

 This story shows how potentially easy it is for anyone, not necessarily someone who sets out to commit a crime, to become an expert in gift card cloning.
-Zepeda simply cloned gift cards that others had purchased using a computer program he found online.
+Zepeda simply cloned gift cards that others had purchased using software he found online.
 He used a card swipe device containing a magnetic reader that was capable of rewriting a card’s information.
 The case came to light when local Fred Meyer stores started receiving complaints from customers attempting to redeem their gift cards, only to find out that their cards had a zero balance.

 Since most legitimate customers check their gift card balance only periodically, the huge numbers of inquiries per card suggested the work of a non-human inquirer.
-The culprit was a computer program that Zepeda downloaded to electronically check each card’s balances hundreds of times a day.
+The culprit was a software that Zepeda had used to electronically check each card’s balances hundreds of times a day.
 Police were able to link Zepeda to the crime through his computer’s internet protocol address combined with in-store video surveillance.
 They finally caught him using a cloned Fred Meyer gift card.

 After being caught, Zepeda agreed to give the police a full description of his gift card cloning activities.
 After researching how gift cards work, he purchased a magnetic stripe reader online.
 He then began stealing blank gift cards on open display at numerous retailers and scanning them through his reader.
 He would return some of the scanned cards to the stores and wait for the computer program to alert him to when the cards were activated and loaded with money.
 Using a magnetic card writer, Zepeda then rewrote a leftover stolen card’s magnetic stripe with the activated card’s information, a classic example of gift card cloning.

-Gift card cloning continues to become more popular, although still not as popular as straight credit card fraud or debit card fraud.
+Gift card cloning continues to increase in popularity, although it’s still not as popular as straight credit card fraud or debit card fraud.
 The reason is that gift cards are often issued for relatively small amounts, and this type of crime requires a lot of logistic movements on the part of the thief.

 Nevertheless, all merchants need to take basic precautions to prevent gift card cloning.
 Cards should be secured so they are only accessible to store employees.
 Requiring a PIN also offers an additional layer of protection, as the redeemer needs to have the physical card in their possession in order to use it.
 Retailers should also implement programs and procedures to identify automated gift card balance checking, thus signaling potential criminal activity.

-This article was originally published in 2016 and was updated January 23, 2017.
+This article was originally published in 2016 and was updated August 14, 2018.